Vanilla Kubernetes

 • intra-cluster URL

-Node ID value source has to be set.
+The node ID value source has to be set.

-The dedicated doc page is available - Clustering / high availability setup.
+For details, refer to - Clustering / high availability setup.

-• remove the object definition from kubernetes
+• Remove the object definition from Kubernetes

 Partially delete the midPoint environment